-Notes: Data for 2020 and 2021 are projections; GDP projections are based on scenarios simulated with the WTO Global Trade Model.
+Note: Data for 2020 and 2021 are projections; GDP projections are based on scenarios simulated with the WTO Global Trade Model.

-The October 2020 forecast indicates that all geographic regions could experience a drop in trade volumes, while North America and Europe could experience a double-digit drop in trade volumes.
-The forecast also projects that sectors with extensive value chains, such as automobile products and electronics, could experience the steepest declines.
-Although services are not included in the WTO forecast, this segment of the economy could experience the largest disruption as a consequence of restrictions on travel and transport and the closure of retail and hospitality establishments.
-Such services as information technology, however, are growing to satisfy the demand of employees who are working from home.
+The WTO's October 2020 forecast indicated that all geographic regions could experience a drop in trade volumes, while North America and Europe could experience a double-digit drop in trade volumes.
+The forecast also projected that sectors with extensive value chains, such as automobile products and electronics, could experience the steepest declines.
+Although services were not included in the WTO forecast, this segment of the economy could experience the largest disruption as a consequence of restrictions on travel and transport and the closure of retail and hospitality establishments.
+Such services as information technology, however, were growing to satisfy the demands of employees working from home.